 Best Time to Eat for Optimal Health: New Scientific Data

-About eight years ago, I discovered from my own experience that the best time to eat is within the first eight waking hours of the day and that it’s best not to eat at all during the remaining sixteen.
+In 2006, I discovered from my own experience that the best time to eat is within the first eight waking hours of the day and that it’s best not to eat at all during the remaining sixteen.
 The anti-aging results were so impressive I felt compelled to write what’s been my most popular book to date – Quantum Eating.

 I found support for my Quantum Eating practice in ancient eastern teachings surrounding the concept of “meridians.”
 Every meridian, says this theory, along with the organs it passes through, has its own natural two-hour window of highest activity.
 Now science offers more confirmation than ever for the optimum time-frame concept.

 “Eating by the Clock”, a September, 2013 article in The Scientist magazine, quotes a new study of several hundred dieters (by Frank Scheer of Harvard Med and Marta Garaulet of Murcia University) which contrasted dieters who finished eating their main meal by 3:00 pm each day with those who ate it later—similar diets, similar exercise programs, similar sleep patterns, and the like.
 The result?
 Early eaters lost more weight and more quickly.

 We are Different Animals Between the Day and Night

 The Scientist says these findings “add to the growing recognition that our metabolisms are primed by the circadian machinery written in our genes, and that discord between the two can wreak havoc on our systems.”
 Or, as the Salk Institute’s Satchidananda Panda puts it, “we are very different animals between the day and night.”
 I mentioned as such in 2007 when the first edition of Quantum Eating came out, and introduced the idea of not eating after your afternoon meal.